castorini/docTTTTTquery/README.md

 The primary advantage of this approach is that expensive neural inference is pushed to _indexing time_, which means that "bag of words" queries against an inverted index built on the augmented document collection are only slightly slower (due to longer documents) &mdash; but the retrieval results are _much_ better.
 Of course, these documents can be further reranked by another neural model in a [multi-stage ranking architecture](https://arxiv.org/abs/1910.14424).

-This technique was introduced in November 2019 on MS MARCO passage retrieval task.
+This technique was introduced in November 2019 on MS MARCO passage ranking task.
 Results on the [leaderboard](https://microsoft.github.io/msmarco/) show that docTTTTTquery is much more effective than doc2query and (almost) as effective as the best non-BERT ranking model, while increasing query latency (time to retrieve 1000 docs per query) only slightly compared to vanilla BM25:

 MS MARCO Passage Ranking Leaderboard (Nov 30th 2019) | Eval MRR@10 | Latency